-Charles F. Robinson is an Elder Law Attorney Certified by The Florida Bar who has specialized in planning for the elderly, disabled, and people with special needs for over 30 years.
+Charles F. Robinson is an Elder Law Attorney who has specialized in planning for the elderly, disabled, and people with special needs for over 30 years.
+He was Board Certified by The Florida Bar from 1989 to 2023.
 He is a Fellow of the American College of Trust and Estate Counsel and a Fellow of the American Bar Foundation and The Florida Bar Foundation.
 He serves on the Executive Council of the Florida Bar Real Property, Probate and Trust Law Section as a liaison to The Florida Bar Elder Law Section and serves on various committees.
 He is a member and Past Chair of the Elder Law Section and serves on their Executive Council as a liaison to the Real, Property, Probate, and Trust Law Section.
 He has served on the Area Agency on Aging of Pasco-Pinellas, Inc. Board for over 27 years and was President twice and Treasurer.
 He serves as President of the Florida Council on Aging for the second year and chaired the Advocacy Committee for four years.
 He is a former vice-chair of the Department of Elder Affairs Advisory Council.

 Charlie is a member of the Board of Directors of Bay Care Alliant Hospital and a past member of the Foundation for Indigent Guardianship, Inc. He is a member of the Professional Partners Council for the local Hospice and an advisor to Advocare Trust for special needs citizens.
 He is a 1984 graduate of Leadership Pinellas.
 Charlie is a Fellow of The College of Law Practice Management of the American Bar Association and a past Chair of the Law Practice Management Division of the American Bar and The Florida Bar Practice Management.
 He served for several years on the American Bar Association’s Commission on Law and Aging.